CEO, Speaker worked closely to pass tainted energy bill

 CLEVELAND (AP) — One was a millionaire CEO of a large publicly traded utility looking for 11th-hour help to save two nuclear power plants that hung like millstones around the neck of his company’s bottom line.

-The other was a former legislator seeking to restore his political power after more than a decade on the sidelines.
+The other was a former House speaker seeking to fully restore his political power after more than a decade on the sidelines.

 They shared similarities as well, both large men in size and personality, skilled at glad-handing and cajoling, and, when necessary, dealing with those who stood in their way.

-Note: This story has been corrected to show that Larry Householder was not a former legislator at the time he began talks with Chuck Jones.
-Householder had recently been elected to the House in 2016.